Maybe you're considering hosting your online courses on Teachable, but you're not sure if they offer a free plan? That's what we're looking at today.

 - Integrated payment processing and sales pages

 There’s no upfront cost to get started using Teachable, but you will need to upgrade to a paid pan when you want to start selling your courses.

 What is the Free Plan Good For?

 Teachable’s Free plan is an awesome way to get familiar with the platform before you agree to pay a monthly fee.

-If you’re still in the process of setting your course up, it you may want to stay on the free plan until everything is complete and ready for sale.
+If you’re still in the process of setting your course up, you may want to stay on the free plan until everything is complete and you are ready to launch your online course.
 You can see and use most of the features of the platform without having to pay a monthly fee.

 I feel for most online course instructors, Teachable’s professional plan is the best way to go.

 While the $99 per month price tag seems high at first, it could actually save you a bunch of money in the long run.